learn-co-curriculum/phase-4-nested-resource-routing/README.md

 However, as a general rule, you should only nest resources one level deep and ensure that you are considering Separation of Concerns in your routing.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. What are the steps to implement a nested route in Rails?
+2. How do we distinguish nested routes from parent routes in our `routes.rb` file?

 ## Resources

 - [Routing: Nested Resources](https://guides.rubyonrails.org/routing.html#nested-resources)